dharm-2245832/questions/Unit 1.md

 ---

 ### **Topic 1:What is DBMS?**
 **DBMS (Database Management System)** is software that helps us store, organize, retrieve, and manage data in a structured way.
 Instead of manually handling large amounts of data, DBMS makes it easy to manage it efficiently.
-Examples include MySQL, Oracle, and Microsoft Access.
+Examples include `MySQL`, `Oracle`, and `Microsoft Access`.

 ### **Topic 2:Why Do We Use DBMS?**
 1. **Organized Data Storage**: It stores data systematically so we can easily find and use it.